openfaas/docs/docs/reference/ssl/kubernetes-with-cert-manager.md

 $ kubectl describe certificate openfaas-crt
 ```

-If it was successful you can change to the production Let's Encrypt issuer by replacing `letsencrypt-staging` with `letsencrypt-prod` in the Certificate object.
+If it was successful you can change to the production Let's Encrypt issuer by replacing `letsencrypt-staging` with `letsencrypt-prod` in the Certificate object in `openfaas-crt.yaml` and re-run `kubectl apply -f openfaas-crt.yaml`.

 ## Deploy and Invoke a function